PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 }

-Once you make this change, you should see that the column header now translated properly along with product names.
+Once you make this change, you will see that the column header is now translated properly along with product names.

 <img